StrataFoundation/strata/packages/docs/blog/2021-12-21-governance/index.md

 Now, go back to the govenance UI and withdraw your tokens.
 You will need to send 1% of them to the deploy wallet so that it can create proposals.

+Now, we need to deposit those voting tokens.
+You can add the deploy to your wallet in phantom via "Add / Connect Wallet" > "Import private key".
+Re-visit your realm page using this wallet and deposit the tokens.

 ### Github Actions

 You'll want to setup github actions for your repo.
 Strata has two main workflows relating to this: